ipeldridge/DITA_sandbox/templates/done/install_binaries_symlinks_concept.markdown

 <!--Concepts provide context for task and reference topics. -->

-## About Puppet Enterprise binaries and symlinks
+## Puppet Enterprise binaries and symlinks

 PE installs a number of binaries and symlinks for interacting with its tools and services.